What is your perspective on the holiday season this year?

 A few things you may be struggling with (like many of my clients) this time of year may include:

-In the video below, I discuss patterns of communication within families and offer you some tips on how to cope with family during this time:
+In the video below, I discuss toxic and rigid patterns of communication within families during this time of year: